 How to Plan Your First Backpacking Trip

-Before you start making plans, think about your travel budget.
-Backpacking Europe can be affordable if you look for deals.
+Before you start making plans, consider your travel budget.
+If you look for deals, backpacking Europe can be affordable.

 Moving to Europe from the US can be the best thing when you have all the belongings you need for the next destination.

 On the other hand, you may need the best deal.
-If you make a little effort, you can get the best deals and ensure that everything is organized before you leave.
+With a little effort, you can get the best deals and ensure that everything is organized before you leave.

 If you stay longer than a month, it's probably worth getting a rail pass - these usually allow unlimited travel for a specific period for a fixed price.

-However, you should always check prices online before buying tickets or booking any accommodation.
-You can find some fantastic offers this way.
+However, you should always check prices online before buying tickets or booking accommodation.
+This can lead to some fantastic offers.

-Once you've decided on your itinerary, make sure that you leave enough time between each part of your journey so that if anything goes wrong (for example, if there's too much traffic or a train or flight is canceled), then you have some leeway to do something about it.
+Once you've decided on your itinerary, make sure that you leave enough time between each part of your journey so that if anything goes wrong (for example, if there's too much traffic or a train or flight is canceled), you have some leeway to fix it.

-If you've never been backpacking, it can be a bit daunting to think about taking all of your gear with you and then carrying it through airports and trains.
+If you've never been backpacking, it can be a bit daunting to take all your gear with you and then carry it through airports and trains.

 Nevertheless, planning your first backpacking trip can make it one of your most significant learning experiences.